+Operating Tests

+Written Examinations

+Personal and interpersonal skills courses

+Effective Communication for NRC Inspectors

+Gathering Information for Inspectors through Interviews

+Media Training Workshop

+In order to qualify as an Examiner (limited or full), candidates must complete a technology course.
+For those without prior experience, either the BWR or PWR Reactor Technology series courses must be completed to qualify on GE or Westinghouse technologies.
+For candidates with prior experience, an exemption can be made for either the Technologies series and/or the applicable Cross-Training course.
 The Reactor Technology Series (Basic, Advanced, and Simulator) should normally be completed before attending the Examination Techniques Course.
-Examiner candidates should also complete (5) and (6) before attending the written portion of the course (if applicable), and they should additionally complete (7) and one initial examination observation trip OJT Activity (1) before attending the operating test techniques training.
+Examiner candidates should also complete ISA (5) and (6) before attending the written portion of the course (if applicable), and they should additionally complete ISA (7) and one initial examination observation trip OJT Activity (1) before attending the operating test techniques training.

 Document completion of the reactor technology courses on the Signature Card as well as the Signature Card in Appendix C1, “Reactor Operations Inspector Technical Proficiency Training and Qualification Journal.”

-The Examination Techniques Course (G-107 includes operating test and written examination techniques is conducted the NRC’s Technical Training Center (TTC is required for all Examiners (including those seeking limited ).
-The written techniques portion of the course is only required for examiners seeking full .
+The Examination Techniques Course (G-107) includes separate courses for the operating test and written examination techniques and is conducted through the NRC’s Technical Training Center (TTC).
+The operating test techniques portion of the course is required for all Examiners (including those seeking limited qualification).
+The written techniques portion of the course is only required for examiners seeking full qualification.

-Examiner candidates must complete all the personal and interpersonal skills courses prior to certification as an Examiner (limited or full).
-However, completion of the General Proficiency (Appendix B) training courses (Root Cause/Incident Investigation Workshop (G-205), and Field Techniques and the Regulatory Processes (G-103)) may be deferred until the examiner prepares to qualify as a Reactor Operations Inspector pursuant to Appendix C1.
+Examiner candidates must complete all the personal and interpersonal skills courses listed above prior to certification as an Examiner (limited or full).
+However, completion of the General Proficiency (Appendix B) training courses (Root Cause/Incident Investigation Workshop (G-205), and Field Techniques and the Regulatory Processes (G-103)), may be deferred until the examiner prepares to qualify as a Reactor Operations Inspector pursuant to Appendix C1.

-OL Examiner Individual Study Activities
+OL Limited Examiner Individual Study Activities

-The Individual Study Activities (ISAs) outline the Operator Licensing program reference materials that will enable examiner candidates to develop the specialized knowledge required to become Examiners and Chief Examiners.
+The Individual Study Activities (ISAs) outline the Operator Licensing program reference materials that will enable examiner candidates to develop the specialized knowledge required to become qualification Limited Examiners, Examiners, and Chief Examiners.
 Reference materials that can be accessed via the OL web site are hyperlinked for the trainees’ convenience.

-The following ISAs required for as an Examiner are similar to contained in Appendix C1, “Reactor Operations Inspector Technical Proficiency Training and Qualification Journal:”
+The following ISAs required for qualification as an Examiner are similar to ISAs contained in IMC 1245 Appendix C1, “Reactor Operations Inspector Technical Proficiency Training and Qualification Journal:”

-ISA-OLE-, “Technical Specifications,” parallels ISA-OPS-2
+ISA-OLE-5, “Technical Specifications,” parallels ISA-OPS-2